strayTrain/SimpleGameplayAbilitySystem/docs/pages/installation.md

 # Installing the plugin

+{: .note }
 This plugin requires Unreal Engine 5.2 and later to work.

+{: .tip }
-* If you are starting with a Blueprint only project follow steps 1 and 2 first.
+If you are starting with a Blueprint only project follow all the steps.
-* Otherwise you can go straight to [Step 3](#step-3-installing-the-plugin-in-a-c-project)
+If you already have C++ code in your project you can go straight to [Step 3](#step-3-add-the-plugin-to-your-project)

 ### **Step 1: Convert Your Blueprint Project into a C++ Project**
 Since Blueprint projects do not have a Visual Studio solution (`.sln`) or C++ support enabled by default, you need to add a C++ class to generate these files.